spiritlake/ares-extras/plugins/traits/README.md

 1. Unless you are planning to use traits in conjunction with FS3, you probably want to disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
 2. In the game, run `plugin/install traits`.
+3. Go to Admin->Setup and change your [chargen stages](https://aresmush.com/tutorials/config/chargen.html).
+Replace the FS3 stage with stages for FFG:

+Old:

+    abilities:
+      help: skills

+New:

+    traits:
+      help: traits

 ## Configuration